Blade materials are the steels used to make the blade of a knife or other simple instrument or hand weapon, such as a machete, a axe, or a sword.

 The following are tool steels, which are bonded steels commonly used to produce hardened cutting tools:

 - A2, a steel that swaps wear resistance for toughness.
-It is used in bespoke combat knives by manufacturers such as Phill Hartsfield, Rob Criswell, Mike Snody and John Fitzen (Razor Edge US) and one of the last to standardize its steel field/survival knives for A2 tools is Aaron Gough of Gough custom, Canada.
+It is used in custom-made combat knives by manufacturers such as Phill Hartsfield, Rob Criswell, Mike Snody and John Fitzen (Razor Edge US) and one of the latest to standardize its steel field/survival knives for A2 tools is Aaron Gough of Gough custom, Canada.
 A2 was the standard reference steel used by Bark River custom knives.
 A2 is used as standard tool steel for Marc Godwin’s Black Wolf Knives hunting knife range, Japan

 - A3, (No description available)